 Over time, mistakes in your direct marketing bruise your brand’s credibility and cause customers to be less and less interested in engagement.
 Enough off-target marketing might have them pitching your mailers in the trash without a second glance, routing your emails straight to the spam folder, and dropping your product or service entirely.

 There’s yet another downside to using faulty prospect or customer data.
 In an era where digital security is of utmost importance to consumers, mishandled or mixed-up customer data can create risks when it comes to privacy regulation compliance and cybersecurity.

 In fact, according to the The Travelers Consumer Risk Index, American consumers are now more concerned about the security of their private information and personal data than their physical well-being.

 Sending them the wrong offer at the wrong time?
 That’s guaranteed to corrode engagement, since it makes them suspect you haven’t got their best interests in mind.
 So they’ll turn to the competitor who’s using properly optimized data to correctly target their wants and needs.

 The result?
-Inaccurate DM data can damage a brand’s credibility, make your campaigns easy to ignore, and cause your audience some serious agita about safety, security, and privacy concerns.
+Inaccurate direct marketing data can damage a brand’s credibility, make your campaigns easy to ignore, and cause your audience some serious agita about safety, security, and privacy concerns.
 The net-net?
-You’re always better off investing in DM data optimization.
+You’re always better off investing in direct marketing data optimization.